DLR-AMR/t8code/README.md

   ### Citing t8code

-  If you use t8code in any of your publications, please cite [1].
+  If you use t8code in any of your publications, please cite the [github repository](https://github.com/holke/t8code) and [1].
 For publications specifically related to
 - the TM index, please cite [2].
 - coarse mesh partitioning, please cite [3].
 - construction and handling of the ghost layer, please cite [4].